SchildiChat/schildichat-android-next/FEATURES.md

 - Show avatar placeholders instead of blank space for avatars that failed to load
 - Copy URLs to clipboard in text messages on longclick
 - Copy user MXIDs to clipboard by long-pressing on the member-detail screen
+- Suggest and record frequently used emoji reactions (synced with desktop clients via `io.element.recent_emoji` account data), implemented by upstream in v25.10.0

 †: Can be partly enabled or disabled by user setting